 What is the shelf life of teabags?

-- Where you have the tea stored after opening it also affects the shelf life.
-If you store your bags in an airtight container in a cool dry place they can last up to two years or longer.
+If you store your bags in an airtight container in a cool dry place they can last up to two years or longer

-If the teabag unwrapped and left unsealed for several hours, chances are the teabag will have lost freshness and flavor.
+If you leave the teabag unwrapped and unsealed for several hours, chances are the teabag will loose freshness and flavor.

 If you have been holding on to old tea bags, you might want to check the date on the packaging and consider composting or somehow disposing of them if that date has expired.
-At least before you boil that kettle.
+At least before you put that kettle on.